 My husband and I also own the Valpak franchise – that blue envelope of coupons you get in your mailbox each month!
 In my free time I like to run, play soccer, read and travel – and I love the Green Bay Packers!

 I have been a member here at FUMC since 1992.
 During that time I have taught Sunday School, baked many cakes, served at the Emergency Shelter and Warming Shelter, and been part of the counting team.
 I presently volunteer to sell Scrip.

 Stop by and see me if you have any questions related to finance or your giving!

 Most of my adult life I have worked in healthcare; most recently working nights at the hospital in New London.
 I, as well as my family, felt a definite change was needed and called upon God to guide me to a more suitable job.
 With God’s guidance leading me to my home church, I couldn’t be happier!
 I enjoy working with everyone who has made, and continues to make First Church my second home.

 My husband, José, and I have 4 sons, Cody, José, Gabriel and Emanuel.
 We were married here at First Church and all of our boys were baptized here, as was I. We are so blessed to be part of such an amazing church family.
-I am active with the Children’s and Youth ministries here, as well as Cub Master for the Hortonville Pack 3036.
-I spend most of my ‘free time’ running my boys to practices and cheering them on in baseball, track, football and basketball.
+I spend most of my ‘free time’ running my boys to practices and cheering them on in baseball, track, football and wrestling.
 I also enjoy camping and just spending time with family/friends.